digitalpardoe/isyncit/README.markdown

 Legal
 -----
 I realised several months into development that the name 'iSync' is probably trademarked and all sorts of copyright of Apple (TM) and obviously, that's the way it'll stay.
-Unless I recieve a much coveted letter from Apple (TM) legal however, the name iSyncIt will remain.
+Unless I receive a much coveted letter from Apple (TM) legal however, the name iSyncIt will remain.

 Conclusion